-Here we snow again: another storm for north, west Newfoundland, coastal Labrador | CBC News
+Here we snow again: Another storm for north, west Newfoundland, coastal Labrador | CBC News

 Environment Canada has issued blizzard warnings for parts of Labrador, from Makkovik to Lodge Bay, and winter storm warnings for the Straits, the Northern Peninsula, Green Bay-White Bay and parts of the west coast as far south as Corner Brook.

-Schools are closed in Corner Brook and Stephenville, as are some schools in coastal Labrador.
+Schools were closed in Corner Brook and Stephenville, as are some schools in coastal Labrador.

 The Trans-Labrador Highway Route 510, spanning Labrador's south coast and strait, is closed because it's too stormy for snow-clearing equipment to operate.